 - Be mindful of the feelings of your employees, especially when communicating your plans.
 You may lose key members of staff if they fear their jobs are in jeopardy.

-- Under EU rules, businesses with more than 50 employees have to notify their employees and discuss any changes likely to affect their jobs.
+- Businesses with more than 50 employees have to notify their employees and discuss any changes likely to affect their jobs.
 Penalties for non-compliance can be severe.

 Finalise the sale and purchase agreement